Pin itTwenty-seven holes across three nines, with a green fee range wide enough to accommodate nearly any budget.

-Shipyard Golf Club operates 27 holes within Shipyard Plantation, split across three nines: the Clipper and Galleon, both designed by George Cobb and opened in 1970, and the Brigantine, designed by Willard Byrd and added in 1982.
-Any two nines combine into an 18-hole round, producing three distinct combinations that offer variety for golfers playing multiple days.
+Shipyard Golf Club operates 27 holes within Shipyard Plantation on Hilton Head, split across three nines: the Clipper and Galleon, both designed by George Cobb and opened in 1970, and the Brigantine, added by Willard Byrd in 1982.
+Any two nines combine into an 18-hole round, producing three distinct combinations that give you variety across multiple days.

 The format has practical implications.
-The Clipper/Galleon pairing plays most like a traditional 18, with Cobb's consistent design voice carrying across both halves.
-The Brigantine, added 12 years later by a different architect, introduces a slightly different character that creates an interesting contrast when paired with either of the Cobb nines.
-A combined 18 plays approximately 6,878 yards at par 72, with conditions and difficulty that sit comfortably in the mid-range of Hilton Head courses.
+The Clipper and Galleon pairing plays most like a traditional 18, with Cobb's consistent design voice carrying across both halves.
+The Brigantine, added 12 years later by a different architect, introduces a slightly different character that creates an interesting contrast when paired with either Cobb nine.
+A combined 18 plays roughly 6,878 yards at par 72, with conditions and difficulty that sit comfortably in the mid-range of Hilton Head courses.

 Hilton Head, South Carolina